WRF Real-data Initialization¶

 The initialization program (real.exe) is compiled as part of the WRF code installation.
 This program is built using the target modules from the WRF/dyn_em/module_initialize_real.F file.

-The real.exe program expects, as its input, metgrid program output.
-For example, for a single-domain WRF forecast with the following criteria:
+Input to the real.exe program is metgrid program output (met_em).
+For example, consider a single-domain WRF forecast with the following criteria:

-During the metgrid process, data is horizontally interpolated to the correct grid-point staggering for each variable, and winds are correctly rotated to the WRF model map projection.
+During metgrid, data is horizontally interpolated to each variable’s grid-point staggering, and winds are rotated to the WRF model map projection.
 WPS generates the following files (starting date through ending date, at 3-hour increments), which will be used as input to the real.exe program:

 met_em.d01.2021-01-15_00:00:00.nc